-We believe education is key to understanding land issues.
-You can only understand through direct contact with the land.
-Our programs connect you with the land and teach you critical skills in solving land issues.
-Young and old both have opportunities to explore and learn about this amazing place we call Wallowa County.Learn more
+Education is crucial to understanding land issues.
+Our programs connect participants of all ages with the land and teach them critical problem-solving skills.
+We provide opportunities to explore and learn about this amazing place we call Wallowa County.Learn more

-We believe thriving rural communities need strong economies, a commitment to land stewardship, and top-notch learning opportunities.
-Our mission is to develop, promote, and implement innovative solutions to help the people of Wallowa County and the Intermountain West sustain and improve their communities and their lands.
-We accomplish this by working together with you, our community, and partners.
-With success, Wallowa County provides a model for rural community revitalization.
+Thriving rural communities need strong economies, wholehearted commitment to land stewardship, and top-notch learning opportunities.
+Our mission is to implement innovative solutions that help the people of Wallowa County and the Intermountain West sustain and improve their communities and their lands.
+We accomplish this by working together with the community, partners, and you.

 We love where we live and work -Wallowa County.
-We value the heritage of make a living from the land that runs deep in Wallowa County.
-Because of this, we work with our community to support the productivity of Wallowa County's working lands - our forest, rangelands, and farmlands.
-We accomplish this by our commitment to land & watershed stewardship, to creating jobs, and educating the next generation.
+Because we value our heritage of making a living from the land, we protect the productivity of Wallowa County's forest, rangelands, and farmlands through stewardship, job creation, and education.

-• Stewardship & Restoration Work - works in partnership with local contractors and land owners to design and implement forest, range, and stream restoration projects.
+• Stewardship & Restoration - works with local contractors and land owners to design and implement forest, range, and stream restoration projects.

-• Youth, College & Community Education - provides outdoor and hands-on learning for youth; host community presentations and workshops; and teaches university students about rural land issues
+• Youth, College & Community Education - provides outdoor, hands-on learning for youth, presentations and workshops for the community, and rural land issue understanding for univiersity students

 • Jobs & Business Development - promotes entrepreneurship by assisting business owners to start, improve, or expand ventures that create jobs and income from natural resources and renewable energy

 We need your support!
-It takes all of us working together to create a vibrant Wallowa County.
-Your support will get kids outside and learning about Wallowa County's outdoors, stop the invasion of weeds, and create family-wage jobs, just to name a few.
-So join us today by donating or staying informed through our newsletter.
+We must work together for a vibrant Wallowa County.
+Your support allows kids to learn about Wallowa County's outdoors, stops the invasion of noxious weeds, creates family-wage jobs, and more.
+Join us today by donating or staying informed through our newsletter.